 Our last stop was to /Lofts at Fillmore located on the south east corner of 2nd Avenue and, you guessed it, Fillmore.
 Boy the area sure as come a long way since these were converted in 2001.
 I remember visiting the area back then wondering if it would EVER turn the corner.
 Well, with Palatte and Cibo restaurants just down the road and the remodeled YMCA and brand new ASU Walter Cronkite School of Journalism just 1/2 a block away one can easily see a fantastic improvement.
 And of course the light rail just adds more depth.
 We toured a two story bank owned condo with two bedrooms and two baths in the dark but very cool basement and reasonable living area on the ground floor.
 More than anything we all marveled at the fact that a turn of the 20th Century building had survived through several dark decades of downtown Phoenix abandonment only to be refurbished into a true asset to the renewed urban scene.
 Yippee!

 This was a great tour with lots of walking, a great new found appreciation for the light rail system and all it brings to midtown and downtown Phoenix.

-If you want to join us the next time we take a tour then click the "Contact Us" button and register for automated updates.
+If you want to join us the next time we take a tour then click here to register for automated updates.
 This way you'll receive e-mails about the tours in advance so that you can register for the one(s) that interest you.